 - Diocese of Stockton

 - Archdiocese of Los Angeles

-- The sexual abuse survivor has not reached the age of forty,
+- The sexual molestation survivor has not reached the age of forty,

 - The time limit is still within five years after damage from the abuse was discovered, or

 - The abuse survivor of any age is filing the claim within the "three-year open window" between January 1, 2020, and January 1, 2023, or they previously filed a civil claim before their twenty-sixth birthday.

 California is the last of six states and Washington DC that have extended the window of opportunity for any sexual assault victim to file a civil lawsuit that was previously restricted.
 These states include Arizona, Hawaii, Vermont, Montana, North Carolina.